Toyota Sequoia Insurance Rates

 Rates are averaged for all Toyota Sequoia models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers who may need more liability coverage will pay about $440 annually to increase from a low limit to higher 250/500 limits
+- Policyholders who purchase increased liability limits will pay an extra $440 every year to raise from a low limit to 250/500 limits

 Rate Tables and Charts